MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## How do I limit users to a particular Dynamics 365 instance?

-You can limit user access to instances by using security groups, managed from the Microsoft 365 admin center.
-For more information, see [Restrict acces to a specific instance using security groups](admin-security.md) and [Control user access to instances: security groups and licenses](https://docs.microsoft.com/dynamics365/admin/add-instance-subscription#control-user-access-to-instances-security-groups-and-licenses).
+You can limit user access to instances by using security groups that are managed in the Microsoft 365 admin center.
+For more information, see [Restrict access to an instance in Dynamics 365 Guides by using security groups](admin-security.md) and [Control user access to instances: security groups and licenses](https://docs.microsoft.com/dynamics365/admin/add-instance-subscription#control-user-access-to-instances-security-groups-and-licenses).

 ## I get an error message when I try to sign in to the PC app or [!include[pn-hololens](../includes/pn-hololens.md)] app